Astroua/TurbuStat/docs/tutorials/statistics/bispectrum_example.rst

     >>> moment0 = fits.open("Design4_flatrho_0021_00_radmc_moment0.fits")[0]  # doctest: +SKIP

 While the bispectrum can be extended to sample in N-dimensions, the current implementation requires a 2D input.
-In all previous work, the computation is performed on an integrated intensity or column density map.
+In all previous work, the computation was performed on an integrated intensity or column density map.

 First, the `~turbustat.statistics.Bispectrum` class is initialized: